gd-py/WES-IOE/README.md

 # WES-IOE
-Automatically compute GPA from marks placed in a structured csv file using WES iGPA application.
+Automate the process of computing GPA using WES iGPA application from marks placed in a structured csv file.
 See below for the csv file structure.
 Original code from HollowMan6/Auto-WES-iGPA-Calculator.
 Code restructured for Tribhuvan University, Nepal.

 ## Pre-steps